knownasilya/little-food-truck/README.md

   payment flow.
 Adding one means a payment processor (Stripe et al.), which again needs an account only you can create.
 - **Deployment.** Nothing here is hosted anywhere yet; it only exists on localhost, backed by a *local* Supabase (Docker).
-Both apps are container-ready for Google Cloud Run's git-based continuous deployment — see "Deploying to Google Cloud Run" above for the full runbook (env vars, the API/web bootstrap order, and the `SameSite` cookie + custom-domain gotcha in particular).
-Nothing about the Dockerfiles is Cloud-Run-specific though, so a small VM, Fly.io, Railway, etc. work too for the API, and any static host (Vercel, Netlify, Cloudflare Pages — just wire `200.html` as the SPA fallback, not the default `index.html`) works for the web build without using `apps/web/Dockerfile` at all.
+The repo is container-ready for Google Cloud Run's git-based continuous deployment — see "Deploying to Google Cloud Run" above for the full runbook (env vars, bootstrap order, the single-Dockerfile setup).
+Nothing about `apps/api/Dockerfile` is Cloud-Run-specific though, so a small VM, Fly.io, Railway, etc. work too.
+The web app doesn't have to be served by the API either — `apps/web`'s `adapter-static` output is plain static files, so any static host (Vercel, Netlify, Cloudflare Pages — just wire `200.html` as the SPA fallback, not the default `index.html`) works too, passing the deployed API's real URL as the `VITE_API_URL` build arg instead of the same-origin default.
 - **Map tiles for production.** The map view uses OpenStreetMap's free tile server, which is fine for development but not for real traffic — see the note above.